By Rosie Willan

 Unlike large hotels – whose headquarters are often located elsewhere – hostels are usually integrated into their local area with staff members that are passionate about their neighborhood.
 Translating this home-grown knowledge and enthusiasm into shareable content will hugely enhance any hostel’s marketing output.

-While the appeal of hostels has widened in recent years to include families, business travelers, and older couples, the original target audience is youths and traditional backpackers.
+While the appeal of hostels has widened in recent years into different market segments to include a families, business travelers, and older couples, the original target audience is youths and traditional backpackers.

 These travelers are more likely to move around the country they are visiting rather than stay rooted in one area for their entire trip.
 Millennials especially are leading the charge when it comes to spending more money on longer trips as they seek to see as much of the world as possible.